Al Holbert

-Alvah Robert "Al" Holbert (November 11, 1946 – September 30, 1988) was an American automobile racing driver who was a five-time champion of the IMSA Camel GT series.
-And was the fifth driver to complete the informal triple Crown of endurance racing.
-He once held the record with the most IMSA race wins at 49.
+Alvah Robert Holbert (November 11, 1946 – September 30, 1988) was an American automobile racing driver who was a five-time champion of the IMSA Camel GT series and the fifth driver to complete the informal triple Crown of endurance racing.
+He once held the record with the most IMSA race wins at 50.

 Life and career

 Holbert was born in Abington, Pennsylvania.
 He was the son of racecar driver Bob Holbert, who also ran a Volkswagen-Porsche dealership in Warrington, PA, near Philadelphia (one of the first Porsche dealerships in the USA).
 Holbert worked for Roger Penske while studying at Lehigh University, where he graduated with a B.S. in Mechanical Engineering in 1968.
 Holbert began racing Porsches in the northeast division of the SCCA, racing a C-production Porsche 914/6 against, among others, Bob Tullius (Triumph TR6) and Bob Sharp (Datsun 240Z).
 In 1971, Holbert scored his first race win in a Porsche and would turn professional in 1974.
 He would score his first of his two IMSA titles in 1976 and 1977 in a Dekon Monza.
 Being a Porsche supporter, Holbert allowed Porsche technicians to inspect his Monza, which would eventually lead to Porsche entering the series with turbocharged cars such as the 934 that led to a Porsche dominance for the following years.
 During that time Holbert jumped ship to the Stuttgart marque.

 From 1976 to 1979 Holbert raced 19 career races in NASCAR.
 In those 19 races, in which he drove primarily for James Hylton, Holbert scored 4 top ten finishes.

 He also added an IMSA GTP title during 1983 in a Chevrolet and Porsche powered March 83G when Porsche were unable to make their 956 eligible for competition that year.
 February 27, 1983, he won the Grand Prix of Miami.
 Holbert finished fourth in the 1984 Indianapolis 500, and led the Porsche IndyCar effort in 1987–1988.
 He won the 24 Hours of Le Mans in 1983, 1986, and 1987, the 24 Hours of Daytona in 1986 and 1987 and the 12 Hours of Sebring in 1976 and 1981.
 Holbert was the head of the Porsche North America's Motorsports Division and ran his own racing team, Holbert Racing.
 He clinched two more IMSA GTP championships back to back in both 1985 and 1986 driving a Lowenbrau sponsored Porsche 962.
 In 1988, Holbert realised that the Porsche 962 that had brought him success in his earlier years was becoming outmoded by the newer generation of racers from the likes of the Jaguar XJR-9 and the Electramotive's Nissan GTP ZX-Turbo.
 His plan was to build an open top Porsche-engined racer for customer teams.
 Porsche eventually built such a car nearly a decade later, although the WSC-95 would never be built for customer teams as Holbert and Porsche intended.